 • Your current bus service must not be of the same number as the preceding bus service

-How will senior citizens, children and students benefit?
+How will senior citizens and students benefit?

 Senior citizens enjoy 25 percent discount off adult fares and pay a flat fare for travel beyond 7.2km.
 In addition, since 8 October 2011, senior citizen concessionary fares have been extended to full day.

-Children and students enjoy 50 percent discount off adult fares and also pay a flat fare for travel beyond 7.2km.
+Students enjoy 50 percent discount off adult fares and also pay a flat fare for travel beyond 7.2km.